RichardLitt/burntfen.com/_posts/2014-05-26-15-41-losing-it-with-the-tsa.md

 She repeated this several times.
 After around two minutes of waiting, watching as people passed by me, a man in his sixties with thinning hair and probably weighing twice my weight came over.
 He was distantly friendly, and I followed him through the gate on the side, avoiding the Machine.

-He takes me through to where my bags are - two carryons and a collection or personal items - my camera, hat, iPhone, shoes, and belt.
+He takes me through to where my bags are - two carryons and a collection of personal items - my camera, hat, iPhone, shoes, and belt.

 > Is this everything?